larskarbo/larskarbo-gb/content/blog/fileparty-launch/index.md

 💰 Revenue (donations): 0$

+⏳ Time spent: 3 weeks

-I got more upvotes than ever before (#1, #2), but didn't get that much engagement, but I was happy with the 3-4 responses I got about the product.
-I don't really care about numbers of upvotes or likes.
+I got more upvotes than ever before (#1, #2), but didn't get that much engagement.
+Upvotes and likes aren't really important.
 I care about people that tested the product and sent me a message about it.

+I am happy with the launch.
+The feedback I get over time, and my coming weeks reflections will decide is FileParty will go on to evolve or be killed off.

 ## Some thoughts about instant feedback

-I added a input field on the site where you could instantly send feedback.
+I added a input field on the site where people could instantly send feedback.
 I wanted to minimize the barriers for communication.
 As an experiment, I hooked the box up to a Slack bot.
-This is how my inbox looked:
+This is how my inbox looked after launch day.

 (slack inbox)

 XX responses like "asdf", and "test".
 I mean, why do people write "test"?
 I don't get it.

-But it did open for at least two interesting discussions.
+However, it did open for at least some interesting connections and discussions.

 ## An unexpected outcome

-I got in touch with a head of product of an interesting new video communication platform.
-He was interested if it was possible to integrate FileParty in some way.
-This was exciting, and excactly the kind of serendipity launching and putting your work out there can give.
+The head of product of an interesting new video communication platform contacted me.
+He was interested in integrating FileParty with their service.
+This was exciting, and excactly the kind of opportunities I hoped the launch would give.
 I am going to meet with him next week, and will let you know how it progresses.

+PS: I can't tell you the name of the platform yet.
+(But it's not Zoom.)

 ## Conclusion

-Happy to be done with the second startup of my 12 startups project.
+I successfully launched FileParty, even with some insecurities about it.

-Not sure about the future of FileParty, but I will let the serendipity and unknown powers of the universe work a bit with it.
+I'm not sure about the future of FileParty, so I will let serendipity and the unknown powers of the universe work on it for a while.
 Maybe I will get a realization after a while?
-Maybe I will meet the right person that leads FileParty the right way?
+Maybe I will meet the right person that gets excited and leads FileParty the right way?
 In any way, I am happy I pushed my comfort zones and got it out there.

+I did not earn any money on FileParty.
+That is not good.
+I need to start creating things I can sell.

+For my next launch I will earn 100$ on launch day.

-Launching muscle is getting stronger.
-Stay tuned for more launches and more insights.
+The launching muscle is getting stronger.
+Stay tuned for January.